sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

-The earlier instructions in the [New Platform](../uboot_library_add_platform.md) section should be followed with one significant change: the first `repo init` command specifies our fork and branch of the "camkes-manifest" repository.
+The earlier instructions in the [New Platform](../uboot_library_add_platform.md) section should be followed with one significant change: the first `repo init` command specifies our fork and branch of the `camkes-manifest` repository.

 For example: